 Vosges - Day 7 : Cross country skiing without skis and going home?

 The next morning was reasonably warm inside my sleeping bag, but not even a little when I peeked outside.
-I forced myself to get out anyway.
-Despite keeping them in my bivy bag, my shoes were again frozen solid, this time there was even a thick layer of ice on them.
+I forced myself to get up anyway.
+Despite keeping them in my bivy bag, my shoes were again frozen solid.
+This time there even was a thick layer of ice on them.
 I packed my mattress and sleeping bag and ate breakfast while trying to put on my shoes.
-They were frozen while flattened so even after half an hour I couldn't managed to put them on.
+They were frozen while flattened, so even after half an hour of bending them in shape I couldn't managed to put them on.
 I figured it was worth trying to defrost them using my stove.
 Unfortunately that didn't turn on because it was too cold for the petrol to evaporate.
-In total it took an hour and 15 minutes just to put my shoes on.
-Although my feet were now inside they were still rock solid.
-The stove hadn't really been a success on this trip, but at least I had plenty of food now and felt a lot better.
+In total, it took an hour and 15 minutes just to put my shoes on.
+Although my feet were now inside the shoes were still rock solid.
+The stove hadn't really been a success on this trip, but at least I had plenty of food now and felt much better than after the first few days.